PrajeetBohara/Teleoperation-Robots/README.md

 - Then activate

 Teleoperate with camera:
 python lerobot/scripts/control_robot.py teleoperate --robot-path lerobot/configs/robot/so100.yaml
+#In case it dont work try removing the camera part in the so100.yaml file.